-On behalf of South Tampa Law Group posted in child custody on Wednesday, February 28, 2018.
+On behalf of North Tampa Legal Group posted in child custody on Wednesday, February 28, 2018.

 The best interests of children must always be kept at the heart of parenting agreements.
 A child deserves to be raised in an environment that is conducive to his or her education, growth and betterment.
 Recent research shows that both parents play an important role in a child’s development, although in the past, courts and judges have tended to award mothers full custody more often.
 Many fathers in Florida and beyond are now asking for, and receiving, full child custody when it is a better situation for a child.